- What are the requirements for naturalization?

 Q: Can my failure to register with the Selective Service be a bar to attaining citizenship?

 A: Yes.
-That is why it is important that every applicant for citizenship be registered for the draft if the applicant is required by U.S. law to be registered.
+That is why it is important that every applicant for citizenship be registered for the draft if the applicant is required by U.S. law to do so.
 The general rule is that a permanent resident male must register for the draft if he became a permanent resident between his eighteenth and twenty-sixth birthday.

-Q: If I am an alien who has a U.S. citizen spouse assigned abroad by his U.S. employer, do I have to meet the regular residency requirements for naturalization?
+Q: If I am an alien who has a U.S. citizen spouse assigned abroad by his/her U.S. employer, do I have to meet the regular residency requirements for naturalization?

 A: Not necessarily.
-Alien spouses of citizens who are assigned abroad by their U.S. employer can be exempt from continuous residence and physical presence requirement.
-The requirements are that the alien must be a permanent resident, must be physically present in the U.S. at the time of naturalization, must affirm his intention to reside in the U.S. upon completion of the citizen spouse's overseas assignment, and in most cases, affirm his intention to reside with the citizen spouse abroad upon completion of the naturalization process.
-If these conditions are met, the alien can apply for citizenship right after he obtains his green card and does not have to wait the regular waiting time of three or five years after the issuance of permanent resident status.
+Alien spouses of citizens who are assigned abroad by their U.S. employer can be exempt from the continuous residence and physical presence requirements.
+Instead, the alien must only be a permanent resident, physically present in the U.S. at the time of naturalization, affirm his/her intention to reside in the U.S. upon completion of the citizen spouse's overseas assignment, and in most cases, affirm his/her intention to reside with the citizen spouse abroad upon completion of the naturalization process.
+If these conditions are met, the alien can apply for citizenship right after he/she obtains his/her green card and does not have to wait the regular waiting time of three or five years after the issuance of permanent resident status.

 Q: If I have a U.S. citizen parent, do I have relaxed naturalization requirements?

-A: If certain conditions are met, someone who is born abroad to a U.S. citizen parent is a citizen at birth and does not have to undergo naturalization.
+A: If certain conditions are met, someone who is born abroad to a U.S. citizen parent is a citizen by birth and does not have to undergo naturalization.
 Please click here for Citizenship by Birth to see if you fall within this category.
-If you do not meet the criteria, then if you are under eighteen and meet other qualifications, then your citizenship parent can apply for naturalization for you through a process called expedited naturalization.
+If you do not meet the criteria but are under eighteen and meet other qualifications, then your citizen parent can apply for your naturalization through a process called expedited naturalization.
 It is expedited because there are no residency requirements.
 Please click on Special Classes to see if you can qualify for expedited naturalization.
 If you cannot qualify, then you must apply for naturalization as any alien with non-citizen parents would.

 Q: If my spouse and I are aliens applying for naturalization with my minor children, do we need a separate naturalization application for my minor children?

-A: No. Minor children who are permanent residents can be naturalized derivatively with their parents and do not need a separate application.
-For details, please click here for Special Classes and then scroll down to Alien children who are derivatively naturalized.
+A: No. Minor children who are permanent residents can be naturalized derivatively with their parents and do not need to file a separate application.
+For details, please click here for Special Classes .

 Q: If I am an alien and I am applying for naturalization without my spouse, do I need a separate naturalization application for my minor children?

 A: It depends.
-If an alien child was born outside U.S. and who is the child of one citizen and one alien parent, the alien child can be included in the naturalization petition of his alien parent if the child is unmarried and under eighteen.
+If an alien child was born outside the U.S., and is the child of one citizen and one alien parent, the alien child can be included in the naturalization petition of his alien parent as long as the child is unmarried and under eighteen.
 He must also be a permanent resident and reside in the U.S. before his eighteenth birthday.
 The usual residence requirements do not apply in this situation.
 If the alien child's parents are aliens and one parent died or there has been a legal separation, citizenship is automatically conferred upon the alien child with the naturalization of the surviving parent or parent with legal custody of the alien child.
-The alien child must be a lawful permanent resident who begins residing in the U.S. when the alien child is under eighteen years of age and is unmarried.
+The alien child must be a lawful permanent resident who began residing in the U.S. when the alien child is under eighteen years of age and is unmarried.
 The usual residence requirements do not apply in this situation either.

 Q: If I am an alien who served in the U.S. military, am I given special consideration in the naturalization process?

 A: Yes.
-If an alien who served in the U.S. military for at least three years and is a lawful permanent resident, then he is excused from the regular residence requirements if an application for naturalization is filed while the applicant is still serving or within six months of an honorable discharge.
+If an alien served in the U.S. military for at least three years and is a lawful permanent resident, then he is excused from the regular residence requirements so long as an application for naturalization is filed while the applicant is still serving or within six months of an honorable discharge.

-Q: If I was not present in the U.S. for one year continuously, can I still fulfill the residency requirements for naturalization?
+Q: If I had not been present in the U.S. for one continuous year, can I still fulfill the residency requirements for naturalization?

-Q: What kind of form do I fill out for an application for naturalization?
+Q: What form do I file to apply for naturalization?

 Q: Where do I file my naturalization application?